 a Chartered Accountant - and is aiming to use her skills to help others.
 "I don't want my life to be about just being a CA, and getting a fancy car and house.
-I want it to be about helping people.
-I have a vision to develop young people."
+I want it to be about helping people."